Genetics: Genetic code

 Sickle-cell versions of hemoglobin stick to themselves, stacking to form fibers that distort the shape of red blood cells carrying the protein.
 These sickle-shaped cells no longer flow smoothly through blood vessels, having a tendency to clog or degrade, causing the medical problems associated with this disease.

 Some DNA sequences are transcribed into RNA but are not translated into protein products—such RNA molecules are called non-coding RNA.
 In some cases, these products fold into structures which are involved in critical cell functions (e.g. ribosomal RNA and transfer RNA).
 RNA can also have regulatory effects through hybridization interactions with other RNA molecules (such as microRNA).

-The genetic code is a dictionary that matches together the amino acid and nucleotide sequences called add-ons.
-64 genetic codons are there in which every codon has 3 bases.
-In 64 codons,20 amino acids are coded by 61 codons which are found in proteins and 3 codons don’t code for any amino acid.
-There are different types of codons.
-The codons that code for amino acids are called Sense codons and the codons that code for protein synthesis are called Signal codons.
-Signal codons are of two types which are Terminating codons and Initiating codons.
-UAA UAG UGA is termed as termination codons or also called nonsense codons.
-AUG is called an initiation codon used to code for the first amino acids in every protein.
-During the translation process the t-RNA base sequence pairs with the codon of m RNA which is known as an Anticodon.
-The difference between codon and anticodon is that codon is present not only in DNA but in RNA, whereas anticodon is present only in RNA but not in DNA.
-Codons will be directed from 5’ end to 3’ end in the same way anticodons are directed in the opposite way i.e., 3’ end to 5’ end.
-In some t RNA molecules, anticodons must pair with more than one codon.
-The arrangement of codons is sequence manner based while an arrangement of anticodons is discretely present in cells with amino acids.